Lesson 5 of 7 - evolve a high-nurturance family

 • a summary of how I (the author) discovered the cycle,

-• five of the many harmful effects of the cycle on persons, families, and society, and...
+• key harmful effects of the cycle on persons, families, and civilization, and...

-• a link to a series of articles on how to break the cycle in your family and in society.
+• a link to an article on how to break the cycle in your family and in society.

 Learn something about yourself with this 1-question anonymous poll.